Royal Rumble (1999): WWF Championship match

-The "I Quit" Match began with Mankind clotheslining and punching Rock into the turnbuckle before putting him on the ground and punching him, trying to make him quit early on with no success.
+The "I Quit" Match began with Mankind clotheslining and punching The Rock into the turnbuckle before putting him on the ground and punching him, trying to make him quit early on with no success.
 When The Rock insulted Mankind over the microphone, Mankind struck him with the microphone and then Cactus clotheslined him out of the ring.
 After punching Rock against the barricade, he was thrown over the steel steps but managed to take control once again when The Rock joined the commentary team to further mock Mankind and was clotheslined over the table.
-After hitting him again with the microphone when he would not quit, Rock was thrown inside the ring again, where Mankind stuffed a smelly sock down the Rock's throat to the point where Rock could not talk to quit, as the Rock had passed out from the mandible claw.
-Mankind then took Rock out of the ring and through the crowd but when he tried to clothesline Rock, Rock slammed him back into the ringside barricade.
-Rock then took the bell to Mankind's head, ringing it next to his ear (and humorously singing "bells will be ringing" into the microphone) before trying to Rock Bottom him through the Spanish announce table, but the table gave way before the move could be performed.
+After hitting him again with the microphone when he would not quit, The Rock was thrown inside the ring again, where Mankind stuffed a smelly sock down The Rock's throat to the point where The Rock could not talk to quit, as The Rock had passed out from the mandible claw.
+Mankind then took The Rock out of the ring and through the crowd but when he tried to clothesline The Rock, The Rock slammed him back into the ringside barricade.
+The Rock then took the bell to Mankind's head, ringing it next to his ear (and humorously singing "bells will be ringing" into the microphone) before trying to Rock Bottom him through the Spanish announce table, but the table gave way before the move could be performed.